Loading...

 About the festival

-WOW - Women of the World Rio (WOW - Festival Mulheres do Mundo Rio de Janeiro, in Portuguese) had its first edition in 2018, after Jude Kelly and Eliana Sousa Silva (Founder of Redes da Maré) had and plan to launch the first festival of it's kind in Latin America, in the City of Rio de Janeiro.
-It was held in November 2018 and is known to be the biggest WOW Festival ever made, with 193 thousand people of audience during three days of activities in Central Rio.
+WOW - Women of the World Rio had its first edition in 2018, after Jude Kelly and Eliana Sousa Silva (Founder of Redes da Maré) had a plan to launch the first festival of it's kind in Latin America, in the City of Rio de Janeiro.
+It was held in November 2018 and is known to be the biggest WOW Festival ever made, with 193,000 people in attendance during three days of activities in Central Rio.

-During the pandemic, the movement in Rio continued, with online versions of the Festival, warm up sessions, Day of the Girl Festival and a Shameless Festival in 2022.
-After a five-year hiatus of the actual festival, Rio de Janeiro will once again host the Women of the World Festival - WOW Rio on October 27, 28 and 29, 2023.
-The event will occupy Praça Mauá, in the port area of the city, and will feature around 200 activities that will be distributed in the following dimensions: Dialogues; Activism Network; Art, Culture and Territory and Entrepreneurship, with the participation of more than 500 guests from different parts of Brazil and the world.
+During the pandemic, the movement in Rio continued, with “Warm up sessions”, online versions of the Festival..
+After a five-year hiatus of the actual festival, Rio de Janeiro hosted WOW Rio again, the Women of the on October 27, 28 and 29, 2023.
+The event will occupied Praça Mauá, in the port area of the city, and featured around 200 activities that will be distributed in the following dimensions: Dialogues; Activism Network; Art, Culture and Territory and Entrepreneurship, with the participation of more than 500 guests from different parts of Brazil and the world.

 Watch